speedment/speedment-doc/pages/crud.md

 Setting a field to the same value it alredy has, will set its modification flag.

+Following a successful persistence to the database, all modification flags are cleared.

 ## Read with Stream

 Speedment streams are described extensively in other parts of this manual for example in the [Speedment Examples](https://speedment.github.io/speedment-doc/speedment_examples.html#top) chapter.